rizinorg/website/content/posts/why-meson/index.md

   adding the proper include paths and link directives.

 - It is *fast*.
-This is extremely important for developers, as while developing a feature or a bug they may need to compile Rizin multiple times and we want this process to be as fast as possible.
+This is extremely important for developers, as while developing a feature or fixing a bug they may need to compile Rizin multiple times and we want this process to be as fast as possible.
 Meson/Ninja performs quite well compared to other build systems ([https://mesonbuild.com/Simple-comparison.html](https://mesonbuild.com/Simple-comparison.html)).
 It forces you to list all source files used to compile a target and it is able to automatically compute other dependencies between targets.
 In